-We’re pleased to partner with The Universtity of Sydney's Charles Perkins Centre to develop a new approach to your long haul travel – a world first collaboration.
+This is the first aircraft we partnered with The University of Sydney's Charles Perkins Centre to develop a new approach to your long-haul travel – a world first collaboration.

 On our Dreamliner services you can expect to see a new focus on health and wellbeing that will have the potential to transform your journey.
-As part of this collaboration, elidgible customers transiting through Perth can experience smoother connections in our modern Perth International Transit Lounge.
+As part of this collaboration, eligible customers transiting through Perth can experience smoother connections in our modern Perth International Lounge.

 - To help set your body clock to your destination time, our Cabin Crew will focus on destination time from the moment you step onboard to assist in counteracting and reducing jetlag.

 - We’ll be timing our service, food and beverage offerings and even the time we suggest you rest and sleep onboard to help adjust the body clock to destination time.

 - Lighter and healthier meal options inspired by Charles Perkins Centre and designed by Neil Perry, Creative Director of Food, Beverage and Service at Qantas will be offered in all cabins.
 Understanding the science behind how food affects the body has allowed the redesign of our menus and dishes served on ultra long-haul flights.
 Expect to see low fat proteins, lots of nutritionally rich fruit and vegetables and healthy snacks along with our usual customer favourites.

 - The best options for optimal hydration inflight are plain or sparkling water, infused waters and herbal teas.
 We'll be offering customers Rockpool signature infused water, Quench, throughout the flight to make keeping hydrated interesting and appealing.
 In Business Rockpool's signature blend tisane with Australian native aromatics will also be available.